OSMLatam/OSM-Notes-Ingestion/docs/CI_CD_Integration.md

-# CI/CD Integration for OSM-Notes-profile
+# CI/CD Integration for OSM-Notes-Ingestion

 ## Overview

-This document describes the comprehensive CI/CD (Continuous Integration/Continuous Deployment) integration implemented for the OSM-Notes-profile project.
+This document describes the comprehensive CI/CD (Continuous Integration/Continuous Deployment) integration implemented for the OSM-Notes-Ingestion project.

 ## Architecture